 Regardless, most producers who want to have a better grasp of the piano are interested in just the nuts and bolts of piano-playing, rather than sophisticated harmony, counterpoint, etc.

-For that reason, I’d argue that PianoForAll is the perfect program for music producers because it almost seems like they created it exactly for us.
+For that reason, I’d argue that PianoForAll is the perfect program for music producers because it almost seems like they created it exactly for us (how to use Garageband’s piano roll in my guide).

 Piano For All seems to be created with one goal in mind: to get you started playing the piano and sounding fairly good almost right away.